 The Legislature also adopted Senate Bill (SB) 97 in 2007.
-Under SB 97, the State Office of Planning and Research (OPR) is required to develop California Environmentally Quality Act (CEQA) guidelines "for the mitigation of greenhouse gas emissions or the effects of greenhouse gas emissions as required by this division."
+Under SB 97, the Governor's Office of Land Use and Climate Innovation (LCI), formerly known as the State Office of Planning and Research (OPR)-is required to develop California Environmentally Quality Act (CEQA) guidelines "for the mitigation of greenhouse gas emissions or the effects of greenhouse gas emissions as required by this division."
 (Public Resources Code Section 21083.05(a))